-The HIV Rapid RNA HIV-1 Quantitative Test measures the amount of HIV-1 RNA (ribonucleic acid), or viral load, in the blood.
+The HIV rapid RNA HIV-1 Quantative Test measures the amount of HIV-1 RNA (ribonucleic acid), or viral load, in the blood.
 It is a quantitative test, meaning it provides a numerical value that indicates the concentration of the virus in the bloodstream.
 This test is critical for monitoring HIV infection and assessing how well treatment is working.

 Key Features: